Shuffle/shuffle-docs/docs/extensions.md

 # Shuffle extensions
-This is documentation for integrating and sending data from third-party services to Shuffle.
+This is documentation for integrating and sending data from third-party services to Shuffle, along with being a brief overview of our Research & Development (R&D) activities.
 Not to be confused with [apps](/apps) and [workflows](/workflows)

 ## Table of contents
 * [Introduction](#introduction)